Sutton585/Hugo/content/english/bizSystems/_index.md

 # Banner
 banner:
   enable: true
-  title: "Your business runs on your grit.
-What happens when you step away?"
+  title: "Your business should work as hard as you do."
-  content: "When everything goes through you, your availability is the bottleneck for growth and time off becomes impossible.
+  content: "If every process goes through you, the business can only survive by demanding every bit of time and energy you have.
 I create quiet, low-maintenance systems that free you up _and_ grow your business."
   image: "#"
   button:
     enable: true
     label: "Start Your Free Audit"
-    link: "contact"
+    link: "/contact"

 # Features
 features: